-Mastopexy surgery aims to improve breast shape by repositioning the nipple and reducing sagging of the soft tissues.
-However, there will be a change in breast shape over time following surgery as gravity exerts its pull on the breast tissue.
+Breast reduction surgery aims to improve breast shape by repositioning the nipple and reducing sagging of the soft tissues.
+By reducing the weight of the breast after the reduction there is decreased pull on the soft tissues so the tendency to stretch or sag is less.
+However, there will be a change in breast shape over time following surgery as gravity exerts its pull on the remaining tissue.
 This usually means the breast changing from a cone or conical shape to a more natural tear dropped shape.
 The final shape of the breast is determined by the extent of support to the breast tissue offered by the skin and the scar tissue that forms internally.
 This varies from patient to patient so is not predictable.

-The pre-operative shape of your breast footprint will have a big part in determining the shape of the breasts post-surgery.
-If you have a naturally wide breast footprint then the your breast will have a tendency to have a square or flatter appearance in the lower pole post-surgery whereas patients with a breast foot print that does not extent onto the side of the rib cage will tend to get a rounder lower pole post-surgery.
+The pre operative shape of your breast footprint will have a big part in determining the shape of the breasts post reduction surgery.
+If you have a naturally wide breast foot print then the your breast will have a tendency to have a square or flatter appearance in the lower pole post reduction where as patients with a breast foot print that does not extent onto the side of the rib cage will tend to get a rounder lower pole post breast reduction surgery.